srikumarks/cspjs/README.md

 }
 ```

+### Error tracing

+If an error is raised deep within an async sequence of operations and the
+error is allowed to bubble up all the way to the originating task, then the
+error object will contain a `.cspjsStack` property which will contain a trace
+of all the async steps that led to the error ... much like a stack trace.

+Note that this tracing is left on in the system and isn't optional, since
+there is no penalty for normal operation when such an error doesn't occur.

 ## How does it perform?

 The macro and libraries are not feature complete and, especially I'd like to